Luxembourg City family offices · Cross-border positioning

 See the Sprint →

-Cross-Border Build
+Cross-Border Marketing Build

 Three to six months.
-Operating-brand surface rebuilt with the AIF wrapper structured behind it.
+Operating-brand touchpoint rebuilt with the AIF wrapper structured behind it.
 Typical when a US co-investment closes or a Luxembourg-held portfolio-company US rollout is imminent and the operating thesis has to surface.

 See the Build →